-in order to really understand STOWED (formerly known as the marais), we thought it would be make sense to give an insider’s look at us, and the events that led us to starting a seating company. we’re all too familiar with the female struggle of choosing between work and home life – but some of the continuing realness of the problem is too often concealed with generalizations about the topic. in giving a face to the issue, we want to give you a glimpse about our experiences.
+in order to really understand STOWED (formerly known as the marais), i thought it would be make sense to give an insider’s look at me, and the events that led me to starting a seating company. we’re all too familiar with the female struggle of choosing between work and home life – but some of the continuing realness of the problem is too often concealed with generalizations about the topic. in giving a face to the issue, we want to give you a glimpse about our experiences.

 why did you leave your life as a lawyer on wall street?

 in my past life, i was an attorney. i know. not exciting, so i won't elaborate on the ins and outs of being a corporate lawyer on wall street. if someone were to ask me: why did you become an attorney, i’d always stutter for a second, and then come up with some nonsensical answer that it just happened. while, in actuality, i did it because it was the safe thing to do. by nature, i’m risk adverse, so becoming a lawyer had a logical and predictable path that i took.

 while i did like some elements of my former career, like learning from brilliant colleagues, the constant onslaught of challenges, the required analytics and the sense of achievement for my successes, it wasn’t my dream job.

 you then naturally ask, what is your dream job? well, as trite as it sounds, it’s creating a business from the ground up. starting something, operating the machine and growing it. while still practicing law, i considered and worked through sketches of not one nor two, but multiple different ventures. none came to fruition. in the end, i never really had the guts to go for it.